-- The chairman of [the () committee] OR [the () sub-committee] or in his absence, the vice-chairman the Staffing Committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Parish Clerk / Responsible Financial Officer.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Staffing Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of [the () committee] OR [the () sub-committee] or in his absence, the vice-chairman of [the () committee] OR [the () sub-committee] the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of [the () committee] OR [the () sub-committee]. the Staffing Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] by the Parish Clerk / Responsible Financial Officer relates to the chairman or vice-chairman of the Staffing Committee. [the () committee] OR [the () subcommittee], this shall be communicated to another member of the Staffing Committee., which shall be reported back and progressed by resolution of Staffing Committee.. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Dymchurch Parish Council is subject to standing order 11. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair OR or, if he is not available, the vice-Chair (if there is one) of absence occasioned by illness or other reason and that person shall report such absence at its next meeting. - c The Chair or in their absence, the vice-Chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Council employees.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution OR - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair OR or in their absence, the vice-Chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution OR - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the member of staff relates to the Chair or vice-Chair committee this shall be communicated to another member of[the committee, which shall be reported back and progressed by resolution of committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

+g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).